VenusProtocol/venus-protocol-documentation/technical-reference/reference-isolated-pools/risk-fund-and-shortfall/RiskFundV2.md

 ### sweepToken

-Function to sweep baseAsset for pool, Tokens are sent to address(to)
+Function to sweep baseAsset for pool; Tokens are sent to address(to)

 ```solidity
 function sweepToken(address tokenAddress, address to, uint256 amount) external